Lady-Bee/feedwell/README.md

 ## Getting Started

-To get the app up and running follow these simple example steps.
+To get the app up and running follow these simple  steps.

 ### Prerequisites